souravs17031999/Object-Detection-MobileNet-cv/README.md

 ## Future Scope :
 * As of now, i have only described and made use of AWS S3 for storage but i will be deploying complete WebAPP on AWS using Elastic Beanstalk using EC2 instances.
 Maybe you can help me out !

+⭐️ this Project if you liked it !